 Kinsey is a software engineer at GoSpotCheck here in Denver.
 She is the co-founder of Kubmo, a non-profit dedicated to building and teaching technology curriculum to young women around the world.
 She is the chair of the BridgeFoundry board and organizes the Scholars and Guides Programs for Ruby Central conferences.

 Kim is a software engineer and team lead at GoSpotCheck.
 As a kid, her dad introduced her to programming by assigning Basic programs as chores.
 Since then, she has had a variety of experiences with different technologies, processes, and teams.
 Kim is passionate about TDD, pair programming, and enjoys mentoring other passionate developers.

 Can wearable IoT devices make us safer?
 Jackie founded Revolar to find out.
 She brings perspective and lessons learned from getting the product to market, accelerating the business through Techstars, and helping build the Denver community.

 Formerly an apprentice herself, she started the CodeNewbie movement: the most supportive community of programmers and people learning to code.
 Saron will bring her perspective to share ideas for learners and coaches.

 Can we use data to fix the labor market?
 Across industries, there are many open jobs and many people under-employed or unemployed.
 Andi leads Skillful, an initiative from the Markle Foundation to help great people get the training to start great careers.

-A long-time Ruby developer, community builder, and team leader.
+Chad is a long-time Ruby developer, community builder, and team leader.
 He started and co-organized a couple of Ruby-related conferences including The International Ruby Conference and RailsConf.
 Chad has lived through Six-Sigma, a flagging unicorn startup, and finally small business success.